nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The tags you can add to an order.<br>
 Prefix: `t/`
 * It can contain alphabetical or numerical characters.
-* It cannot be longer than 30 characters.
+* Each tag cannot be longer than 30 characters.
 * There is no specific usage for `TAG`.
   * Use it as a tag for the customer.
 E.g. `friend`, `fussy`, `important`
   * Use it as a tag for the order.
 E.g. `urgent`, `complicated`